olddigger/digger/README.md

 a database system that has a JQuery style API

-ALPHA and broken! - by the start of March 2014 I will have done installation instructions, examples and such other important things
+ALPHA and broken! - by the start of March 2014 I will have done installation instructions, examples and such other important things - help is always welcome : )

 ##Quickstart